including

 (Click on Photo for a larger view)

-it was unsafe, and too costly to rebuild.
+it was felt it was unsafe, and too costly to

 Common. —Bert Hooper